Overview

 - Cache responses when possible to reduce API calls

-- Monitor your API usage to stay within limits
+admin.snagsolutions.io) - Monitor your API usage to stay within limits and identify issues early

-- Consider implementing client-side rate limiting for high-volume applications
+- Consider client-side rate limiting for high-volume applications to prevent hitting server limits

 Avoiding Rate Limits